Student Affairs & Student Support Services

 Financial aid-eligible work study students can access Community Service positions where students work in non-profit agencies in the local area as well as on campus work study positions.

 City College Learning Commons, Tech Building

-In addition, computer work stations and areas for small group study sessions are available to students throughout the day and into the evening.
-Specific instruction, including math, reading, English, computer applications, anatomy and physiology, and other specialty areas are available as needed or upon request.
-The Center also provides support materials such as handouts and texts for students’ academic use.
+In addition, computer work stations and areas for small group study sessions are available to students.
+The Center also provides support materials such as handouts, texts, and electronic resources for students’ academic use.
 Special educational delivery requirements that need to be addressed by persons with disabilities should be directed to Disability Support Services.

 Associated Students of Montana State University Billings

 The Associated Students of Montana State University Billings (ASMSU Billings) are governed by a Student Senate, the functions of which are to administer and to distribute student activity fees, to act as liaison among students, faculty, and administration, to protect the privileges and the rights of students, and to act as a central agent for student opinion.
 City College students are welcome to attend a Student Senate meeting or join the Student Senate as a Senator!

 Athletics is an integral part of the college life at MSU Billings for both men and women.
 All teams are members of NCAA Division II and the Great Northwest Athletic Conference.
 Men’s and women’s teams compete on a varsity level in basketball, cross country, golf, soccer, indoor track and field, and outdoor track and field; additionally, women compete in volleyball and softball, triathlon, and men compete in baseball.
 MSU Billings Athletics also sponsors a coed varsity cheer team.
 All MSU Billings students are admitted free to Yellowjacket Athletics events with a valid student ID.
 Schedules, news, and stats are available on the Yellowjacket Athletics website at www.msubsports.com.